 (e) The matter described in paragraph relating to Emphasis of Matter may have an adverse effect on the functioning of thecompany.

-(f) On the basis of the written representations received from the directors as on 31st March, 2024 taken on record by the Boardof Directors, none of the director is disqualified from being appointed as a director in terms of Section 164(2) of the Act;
+(f) On the basis of the written representations received from the directors as on 31st March, 2025 taken on record by the Boardof Directors, none of the director is disqualified from being appointed as a director in terms of Section 164(2) of the Act;

 (g) With respect to the adequacy of the internal financial controls over financial statements of the Company and the operatingeffectiveness of such controls, refer to our separate Report in "Annexure B".

-Our report expresses an unmodified opinion on adequacy and operating effectiveness of Company's internal financial controlsover financial reporting.
+Our report expresses an unmodified opinion on adequacy and operating effectiveness of Company's internal financialcontrols over financial reporting.

-4. With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit andAuditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given tous:
+4. With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit andAuditors) Rules, 2014, as amended, in our opinion and to the best of our information and according to the explanations given tous:

 (i) The Company has disclosed the impact of pending litigations on its financial position in its financial statements (Refer Note35 to the financial statements).